-MEMS-Based Controlled Drug Delivery Systems (M-CRDs)
+MEMS-Based Controlled Drug Delivery Devices (M-CRDs)

-Patch Controlled Drug Delivery Systems (P-CRDs)
+Patch Controlled Drug Delivery Devices (P-CRDs)

 P-CRDs represent the next generation of microneedle-based patches for painless controlled drug delivery.
 P-CRDs can be integrated with multiple APIs as part of bandage, or large patch.
 The microneedles are bio-absorbable and can be tailored for long term release.

 Application Examples: pain, diabetes, endocrine disorders, bacterial infections, infectious diseases.

 Examples of APIs: CBD, antibiotics, HGH, vaccines.

 RRPs are advanced reconstitution and delivery systems for critical applications that use low solubility APIs and large payload applications.
 RRPs can be seamlessly integrated with standard syringes, or used as stand-alone injectors.
 RRPs make use of microfluidics to perform optimal on-spot reconstitution and delivery of multiple AIs.
 RRPs can store drugs in lyophilized form for long term storage and reconstitute on demand without the need of shaking.

 Application Examples: stroke, hypoglycemia, bacterial infections, infectious diseases.

 Examples of Delivery Modalities: transcutaneous, transdermal, intramuscular, intravenous, intraperitoneal.

 Examples of APIs: tPA, glucagon, antibiotics, vaccines.